• About Lovely Etc.

 Stars in the Sky

 Lastly came the stars.
 I chose to use several different sizes of stars to give the illusion of some being closer and some being further away.
-I used a medium sized round paintbrush, a smaller paintbrush, a small wooden chopstick, and a toothpick.

 I started with the largest brush, dipping it in white paint and dotting it onto the wall.
-I was very careful to make sure my dots were not evenly spaced.

 This is not as easy as it sounds – our natural inclination is to put things in patterns so I had to work to make sure some dots were clustered together and others were more spread out.